Schloss Charlottenburg: Grounds

 The garden was designed in 1697 in Baroque style by Simeon Godeau, who had been influenced by André Le Nôtre, designer of the gardens at Versailles.
 Godeau's design consisted of geometric patterns, with avenues and moats, which separated the garden from its natural surroundings.
 Beyond the formal gardens was the Carp Pond.
 Towards the end of the 18th century, a less formal, more natural-looking garden design became fashionable.
-In 1787, the royal gardener Georg Steiner redesigned the garden in the English landscape style for Friedrich Wilhelm II, the work being directed by Peter Joseph Lenné.
+In 1787, the royal gardener Georg Steiner redesigned the garden in the English landscape style for Frederick William II, the work being directed by Peter Joseph Lenné.
 After the Second World War, the centre of the garden was restored to its previous Baroque style.

-In 1788, Friedrich Wilhelm II arranged for the building of the Belvedere, designed by Carl Gotthard Langhans, in the grounds beyond the Carp Pond.
+In 1788, Frederick William II arranged for the building of the Belvedere, designed by Carl Gotthard Langhans, in the grounds beyond the Carp Pond.
 The building was used as a teahouse and as a viewing-tower.
 Langhans also designed the Palace Theatre, which was built between 1788 and 1791 to the west of the Orangery wing.

-The mausoleum was built as a tomb for Queen Luise between 1810 and 1812 in neoclassical style to a design by Heinrich Gentz.
-After the death of Friedrich Wilhelm III, it was extended; this design being by Karl Friedrich Schinkel.
-It was extended again in 1890–91 by Albert Geyer to accommodate the graves of Wilhelm I and his wife Augusta.
-In 1825, Friedrich Wilhelm III added the Neuer Pavilion, an Italianate villa designed by Schinkel, to the north of the palace.
+The mausoleum was built as a tomb for Queen Louise between 1810 and 1812 in neoclassical style to a design by Heinrich Gentz.
+After the death of Frederick William III, it was extended; this design being by Karl Friedrich Schinkel.
+It was extended again in 1890–91 by Albert Geyer to accommodate the graves of William I, German Emperor and his wife Augusta of Saxe-Weimar.
+In 1825, Frederick William III added the New Pavilion, an Italianate villa designed by Schinkel, to the north of the palace.
 This was damaged in the war in 1943 and was reconstructed between 1957 and 1970.